jefflunt/glint-box/README.md

 ![glint - retro emulation for the masses](https://s3-us-west-2.amazonaws.com/glint-images/glint.png "glint - retro emulation for the masses")

-## Help, news, and contact info
+## Contact info

-I've setup two Google groups to help users.

-* [glint help](https://groups.google.com/forum/?hl=en&fromgroups=#!forum/glint-help) - Q&A for glint box builders and modders
-* [glint news](https://groups.google.com/forum/?hl=en&fromgroups=#!forum/glint-news) - low traffic, official announcements of glint releases and updates

-You can also reach me at <jefflunt@gmail.com> if you like, but if you're looking for support with building or modding a glint box (as opposed to a GitHub coding issue), please forward your question to the glint help group referenced above.
+You can reach me at <jefflunt@gmail.com> if you like.
+I really don't mind.

 ## Goals and Philosophy

 It's my desire to build a project that allows you to convert your Raspberry Pi into a great little emulation box.
-To get started I'm working on glint-nes, the first of many dedicated, single-console emulation boxes.
+To get started I'm working on glint-nes, a single-console emulation box for the 8-bit Nintendo Entertainment System.

 My vision is to provide "turn on and play" functionality.
 That is, eventually you should be able to download a [pre-built OS image](http://karmanebula.com/glint-downloads/) to your SD card with everything installed and configured already, and all you have to do is plug the Raspberry Pi into your TV with a compatible controller and you're playing classic NES games in 30 seconds or less (BYOR - bring your own ROMs).